 charge is also created.
 If this charge is refunded at any time, a separate balance transaction of type

-refund is also created––the original balance transaction is not modified.
-Similarly, when a payout is sent to your bank account (represented as a transfer), a balance transaction for it is also created.
+refund is also created—the original balance transaction is not modified.
+Similarly, when a payout is sent to your bank account (represented as a transfer), a balance transaction is created.

 The following example query uses this table to retrieve some information about the five most recent balance transactions.

-select date_format(created, '%Y-%m-%d') as day, id, amount, fee, currency, source_id, type from balance_transactions order by day desc limit 5
+select date_format(created, '%m-%d-%Y') as day, id, amount, currency, source_id, type from balance_transactions order by day desc limit 5

 The most common financial summaries can be calculated by joining the

 balance_transactions table with other tables containing the appropriate information.
-Some of our query templates (such as Daily report, and Monthly summary and balance) work by joining this table to others.
+Some of our query templates (such as daily balance and monthly summary and balance) work by joining this table to others.